What is General MIDI?

 Before General MIDI

 Before General MIDI, MIDI devices made by Korg, Yamaha, Ensoniq, Roland and other manufacturers had no 'standard' layout.
-Therefore a MIDI File created with the instrument layout on a Roland device would not playback as intended through say a Yamaha device.
+Therefore a MIDI File created with the instrument layout on a Roland device might not playback as intended through a Yamaha device.
 Piano sounds on a Roland device might reproduce a bass guitar on a Yamaha device.
 The drum track created on a Korg device may reproduce a brass ensemble on a Ensoniq device.
 This state of events made it difficult for musicians to collaborate on a project and made it impossible for commercial MIDI File producers like Hit Trax to format MIDI Files for universal application and use.

 Primary Use of General MIDI